SWE-UniStuttgart/Qlunc/readme.md

 conda activate <envname>
 ```

 3) Your environment is ready to rumble.
-You have now a new environment, called `Qlunc_Env` by default, with all the packages needed to run Qlunc.
+You have now a new environment with all the packages needed to run Qlunc.

 4) In case you don't want to create a new environment, just install the requirements listed in the `environment.yml` file.